Sample plan

 Rue Saint-Dominique

-Tip: Reserve 1 week ahead via TheFork — they take family bookings seriously.
+Tip: Reserve 1 week ahead via TheFork — note '2 small children' and they'll seat you against the wall.

 Day 2